OutlawArtwork/Easy-Translation/README.md

 export default MyComponent;
 ```

-### Translation
+## Translation

 The Translation Component can also be used.
-This component translates @text@ tokens by passing JSX
+This component translates @text@ tokens by passing JSX.

 Options: